 Tara's father became increasingly vicious to her.
 He seemed to need no reason to belittle her.
-Her self confidence plummeted even more as he mocked her.
+Her self-confidence plummeted even more as he mocked her.
 She was allowed to go to school and church but nowhere else.
-The small house she had been born in became her world.
+The small house she'd been born in became her world.
 And on those days that her dad had been drinking it became a violent world.
 She often had black eyes when she went to school.
 The teachers never said anything.

 One night her father came into her room and found her holding a crystal.
 "Where the hell did you get that?"
 He tried to snatch it out of her hand.

-"It's hers," he snarled as he closed his fist and prepared to strike.
+"It's hers," he said as he closed his fist and prepared to strike.